erigontech/erigon/README.md

 ### Embedded Consensus Layer

-By default the Engine API is disabled in favour of Erigon native Embedded Consensus Layer, if you want to stake or sync an external Consensus Layer, run Erigon with flag `--externalcl`.
+By default the Engine API is disabled in favour of Erigon native Embedded Consensus Layer, if you want to either stake or sync an external Consensus Layer, run Erigon with flag `--externalcl`.

 ### Optional stages